 At least 90% of the grant amount will benefit persons of low and moderate income.

 Additional bonus points were given to projects that promote energy conservation, smart growth, green building technologies, or reduced pollution emissions as directed by the CDBG-R Notice.
-(See attached spreadsheet Section IX)

 Homelessness Prevention and Rapid Re-Housing Program